-Although the project contains avoidance and minimization measures that would minimize impacts to oak woodlands; jurisdictional water features; and habitats suitable for the protected California tiger salamander, California red-legged frog, Alameda whipsnake, and central California coast DPS steelhead; significant impacts would occur, and therefore mitigation measures are proposed to offset the impacts to these resources.
-Implementation of Mitigation Measures BIO-A through BIO-F described in Section 3.6 below would reduce the potential impacts to biological resources including wetlands, Threatened and Endangered species, oak woodlands, other special-status species and Central California Coast Steelhead to less-than-significant.
+Although the project contains avoidance and minimization measures that would minimize impacts to oak woodlands; jurisdictional water features; and habitats suitable for the protected California tiger salamander, California red-legged frog, and Alameda whipsnake; significant impacts would occur, and therefore mitigation measures are proposed to offset the impacts to these resources.
+Implementation of Mitigation Measures BIO-A through

+BIO-E described in Section 3.6 below would reduce the potential impacts to biological resources including wetlands, Threatened and Endangered species, oak woodlands, and other special-status species to less-than-significant.